-Prior to making pottery, Rebecca was a design writer and has written five books, published by Laurence King, on design and craft.
+Prior to making pottery, Rebecca was a design writer and consultant, and has written five books, published by Laurence King, on design and craft.
 However, a lifelong fascination with materials and craftsmanship eventually led her to making pots, rather than writing about them.

 For all enquiries please contact email@example.com